LucaOttvn/NeatPad/README.md

 The capacitor integration in this project is nothing follows the [Capacitor guide](https://capacitorjs.com/solution/react).
 In the `capacitor.config.ts` you have to put the server url that points to the hosted web version of the app, the original one is: `https://neat-pad.vercel.app/` but it's obviously going to change based on your hosted version's link.

-### Side effects for DOM signals
+## Side effects for DOM signals
-Some of the signals defined in signals.ts file have side effects that directly interact with the DOM.
-One example of this is the selectedModal signal where a gsap animation is triggered.
+Some of the signals defined in `signals.ts` file have side effects that directly interact with the DOM.
+One example of this is the `selectedModal` signal where a [GSAP](https://gsap.com) animation is triggered.
-Since the signals.ts file it's not part of the components tree, sideEffects like effect(()=>{}) are triggered immediately on the signal's value change; this is a problem because gsap needs the DOM to be fully updated to perform the animations correctly, so putting something like...
+Since the `signals.ts` file it's not part of the components tree, sideEffects like effect(()=>{}) are triggered immediately on the signal's value change; this is a problem because GSAP needs the DOM to be fully updated to perform animations correctly, so putting something like:
 ```javascript
 effect(()=>{
  handleSideMenu(selectedSideMenu.value)